nadeeshaMadusanka99/email-client/README.md

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue from https://github.com/nadeeshaMadusanka99/email-client/issues or submit a pull request.

----

-In this README template, make sure to replace `<repository-url>` with the actual URL of your GitHub repository.

-Additionally, you can provide specific instructions in the "Configuration" section if there are any environment-specific settings that users need to adjust.
-If you depend on external libraries or resources, acknowledge them in the "Acknowledgments" section.
-Finally, encourage contributions from the community by mentioning how others can get involved in your project in the "Contributing" section.